TheRealVSSVSSN/SunnyRP/Example_Frameworks/NoPixelServer/docs.md

 - Added radius constant to blackjack table locator and corrected prop name outputs.
 - Moved animation dictionary cleanup outside the dealer creation loop to prevent missing animation issues.
 - Converted global state to local variables and tightened betting validation on the server.

+## hardcap
+- Removed client-side activation event and now enforce slot limits entirely server-side via `playerConnecting` and `playerDropped`.
+- Updated `fxmanifest.lua` to use the `cerulean` fx_version and enable Lua 5.4.
+- Refactored codebase with modern FiveM natives and added restart-safe player tracking.